Electrician Licensing

 Master electricians must pass an examination.
 Your examination application must be approved by the State Electrical Board.
 In addition, you must have one of the following types of experience:

-- An electrical engineering degree from an accredited college or university with a minimum of 2,000 hours of practical experience; or
+- An electrical engineering degree from an accredited college or university with a minimum of 2,000 hours of practical experience, OR

-- 8,000 hours of journeyman practice installing, maintaining. and repairing electrical wiring and heating, lighting, and power equipment, of which 20 to 50% must be spent working on residences.
+- 8,000 hours of journeyman practice installing, maintaining, and repairing electrical wiring and heating, lighting, and power equipment, of which 20 to 50% must be spent working on residences

 The master electrician test consists of 80 questions.
 It’s an open-book exam.
 Test topics include electrical theory, the National Electrical Code, electrical circuit layouts, cost estimates, procurement, and handling.
+You can find practice tests and other study resources here and here.

 Limited Electrical Contractor